LudicMindStudio/RoadAheadTeamVault/Pregarduation/Pre-graduation Dialogue-Events.md

 		_Dialogue_

+Notes for events
+* [Welcome world] event is optional and can be interacted with later in the game.
+The game will implicitly point towards it with the Journal Side Quest [Thank Grandpa Dan for the bread]

 #### Lakshmi wakes up in Greg's chalet (Corina)

-** note : in this version, Lakshmi knows she will be graduating since she woke up.
-Leave it this way?
-** note2.
+** note.
 Do we include the grasshopper memory, or do we leave it for later?*

 **Event**
 	Cutscene of Lakshmi waking up at the table in her room (see if we can make a sprite for it or not)